 - Indirect contact with the infected horse(s) through communal buckets, troughs or waterers are a major source of infection.
 Small bodies of water such as puddles or ponds could also harbor EHV-1 easily.
 Nasal discharges on handlers’ clothing or through tack or turn-out sheets and blankets can also pose a risk to uninfected horses.

 - Direct contact between infected and uninfected horses poses the greatest risk.
-This can occur through nose-to-nose contact or through nasal secretions being introduced to the mucosal tissues of an uninfected horse via other direct contact.
+This can occur through nose-to-nose contact or through nasal secretions being introduced to the mucosal tissues of an uninfected horse via other direct contacts.

 - Aerosolized viruses pose a threat when an infected horse sneezes or snorts within close proximity to an uninfected horse.